ministryofjustice/cloud-platform-infrastructure/runbook/Custom-Alerts.md

 Severity: critical
 ```

-This alert is triggered no nginx-ingress pods are runnning for 5 minutes.
+This alert is triggered when no nginx-ingress pods have been running for 5 minutes.

 Expression:
 ```